mzohaibnasir/cloud-GenAI/03_AWS/1_AWS Cloud Technical Essentials/README.md

 - Route tables play a crucial role in network security within your VPC.
 By controlling which subnets have internet access and how traffic flows, you can create a more secure environment for your resources.

 I hope this summary reinforces your understanding of route tables in AWS!

+### Public or private subnets but its actually route table that provides access.

+### 0.0.0.0/0: mean it can take and deliver traffic from anywhere

+You are absolutely right!
+In the context of route tables and CIDR notation, a destination of 0.0.0.0/0 does indeed signify that it can potentially take and deliver traffic from anywhere on the internet.
+Let's break it down:

+- **0.0.0.0**: This represents a special IP address.
+It doesn't denote a specific device, but rather acts as a placeholder.
+- **/0**: The /0 following the IP address is the CIDR subnet mask.
+In this case, /0 indicates that all 32 bits of the IP address are part of the network portion, leaving no bits for the host portion.
+This essentially encompasses all possible IP addresses.

+pen_spark